Steph-Aniee/my-first-mvp/README.md

 ## Acknowledgements

 - Vite + React
+- Bootstrap
 - Node.js
 - Express.js
 - MySQL
 - ChatGPT (for creating all the content, such as the text on the 'Visit the Café' page and the whole menu in three languages)
+- Craiyon & Paint 3D to create the mug-logo